LidiaRJ/Data_Analysis_Projects_TripleTen/Zuber - Rideshare Company Analysis/README.md

 2. When searching by the keywords 'Yellow' and 'Blue' in the SQL query, the companies Blue Diamond presented the highest amount of rides between 11-01-2017 and 11-07-2017.
 3. The weather conditions for rides that happened during 11-01-2017 fall under the 'Good' weather category.
 4. Retrieved the duration of rides that started at `pick_up_location_id`: 50 and `drop_off_location_id`:63, with the longest ride being 1380 seconds.

+## Conclusions
+This analysis provides insights into market leaders in the taxi space, patterns based on weather, and ride duration behaviors for specific routes.
+The high number of rides from Flash Cab and Taxi Affiliation Services (19,558 and 11,422 rides respectively) indicates that these companies dominate the rideshare market within the specified period (11/15/2017 - 11/16/2017), suggesting strong customer loyalty or a large fleet of available cars compared to others.

+Good weather typically leads to less disruption (fewer delays due to traffic or hazardous conditions), potentially explaining steady or higher ride volume.
+It could also suggest that users prefer to use rideshares even when weather conditions are favorable, indicating consistent demand regardless of weather.
+On the other hand, trips with longer ride duration (20+ minutes) were recorded under bad weather conditions, suggesting traffic congestion and slower driving speeds as the main factors affecting these rides.

+Further investigation could compare how bad weather impacts duration or explore trends by day and week to optimize operations.